£390 return to Sri Lanka? And on Emirates!? And confirmed!!? A no brainer! We booked that evening.

 So should I fly Emirates?

-I would definitely recommend flying on the Emirates A380.
-It is a comfortable plane and they have multiple flights from Gatwick and Heathrow so you can choose a time that is right for you.
-However, I next time I will bring a big bottle of water and my own teeth-cleaning kit.
-It is also worth noting that their Boeing 777 planes are much older and smaller.
-The seats are less spacious and the scenes are also much smaller and poorer quality.
-If you have he choice, go with the Airbus.
+I would definitely recommend flying on the Emirates Airbus A380.
+It is a comfortable plane and they have multiple flights from London Gatwick and Heathrow so you can choose a time that is right for you.
+However, next time I will bring a big bottle of water and my own teeth-cleaning kit.
+It is also worth noting that their Boeing 777 planes are older and smaller.
+The seats are less spacious and the screens are also much smaller and poorer quality.
+If you have he choice, go with the Airbus A380.